isabella232/Updater-1/readme.txt

 == Changelog ==

+= 1.1.2 =
+* check for updates each time wp-admin/update-core.php is accessed

 = 1.1.1 =
 * fixed error when accessing API on new infrastructure
 * fixed confusing notice when inserting API key